rizz-wan/utils/README.md

-# utils
+# Utils
 Hey there

 This is my vault.

-Here I host the reusable componenets to be used accross the projects such as icons and my [resume](https://rizz-wan.github.io/utils/files/Mohammed_Rizwan_Khan.pdf).
+Here I host the reusable components to be used accross the projects such as icons and my [resume](https://rizz-wan.github.io/utils/files/Mohammed_Rizwan_Khan.pdf).

 Thanks,